-Changes in pH, hardness and alkalinity can all indicate a change in chemistry that may have resulted from a spill, sewage or increased algal blooms.
+Changes in pH, hardness, alkalinity, and chlorine can all indicate a change in water chemistry that may have resulted from a chemical spill, sewage, or algal blooms.

 Benefits of test strips

-- Reduces the chance of human error of associated with other tests
+- Reduces the chance of human error associated with other tests

 - No measuring samples or counting number of drops